speciationgenomics/speciationgenomics.github.io/_pages/sliding_windows.md

 - dxy, a measure of absolute divergence
 - fd, a measure of gene flow/introgression

 For a tutorial on long-range haplotype statistics to infer selective sweeps, see [here](https://speciationgenomics.github.io/haplotypes/).
+You may also want to consider more complex methods such as [SweeD](https://academic.oup.com/mbe/article/30/9/2224/999783#74416771) to infer sweeps, or to detect barrier loci: [gIMble](https://europepmc.org/article/ppr/ppr564457), [diem](https://www.biorxiv.org/content/10.1101/2022.03.24.485605v3) or ancestral recombination graph methods [(review)](https://academic.oup.com/genetics/article/221/1/iyac044/6554197).

 Note that dxy and pi require monomorphic sites to be present in the dataset, whereas Fst and fd are only computed on bi-allelic sites.
 It is thus important to filter out indels and multi-allelic sites and to keep monomorphic sites (no maf filter).